serverless/examples/aws-node-rest-api-mongodb/README.md

 <!--
-title: TODO
+title: 'AWS Serverless REST API with MongoDB example in NodeJS'
-description: This example demonstrate how to use MongoDB with AWS and Serverless.
+description: 'This example demonstrate how to use MongoDB with AWS and Serverless.'
 layout: Doc
-framework: v1
+framework: v4
 platform: AWS
 language: nodeJS
 priority: 10